starkbank/ecdsa-python/README.md

 ### Speed

 We ran a test on a MAC Pro i7 2017.
-We ran the library 100 times and got the average time displayed bellow:
+The libraries were run 100 times and the averages displayed bellow were obtained:

 | Library            | sign          | verify  |
 | ------------------ |:-------------:| -------:|